wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/introduction-to-security-solutions-microsoft-365/includes/5-protect-against-cyber-attacks-using-threat-intelligence.md

      -  global threats
      -  top targeted users

-### Scenario: Using Microsoft 365 Threat explorer to investigate a malware threat.<br>
+### Scenario: Using Microsoft 365 Threat explorer to investigate a malware threat.

 Suppose you want to investigate a malware threat.
 Here are some examples of how you can use Threat explorer: